AkshayGuptaK/react-todo-app/README.md

 # react-todo-app
-A simple To Do application written using React
+A simple To Do application written using React with an Express server backend and Redis database